SulaimanNiazi/USB-AutoRun-Ransomware/README.md

 When a USB containing the executable and `autorun.inf` is inserted (on systems that still support autorun), the program:

-1. Creates `README.txt` warning files on the Desktop, Documents, and Downloads folders.
-2. Simulates encryption of a dummy folder using symmetric encryption.
+1. Simulates encryption of a dummy folder using symmetric encryption.
-3. Displays a fullscreen lock screen demanding a key.
+2. Displays a fullscreen lock screen demanding a key.
-4. Blocks certain system keys like `Windows` and `Alt` to simulate lock-down.
+3. Blocks certain system keys like `Windows` and `Alt` to simulate lock-down.

 > Note: Autorun is disabled by default on modern Windows versions.
 Manual execution may be required.